-Mandatory Course Entry Survey
+Mandatory Course Entry Quiz

-Students will be required to complete the Mandatory Course Entry Survey for ALL classes enrolled.
+Students will be required to complete the Mandatory Course Entry Quiz for ALL classes enrolled.
 According to Federal Regulations, a student is considered not to have begun attendance if a school is unable to document the student's attendance in each class.
 Title IV financial aid (Federal Loans, Pell Grant & Workstudy) will not be disburse for each class the survey has not been completed.

-In addition to completing the Mandatory Course Entry Survey, students are required to maintain eligibility for Title IV funding by displaying documented academic activity in the course.
+In addition to completing the Mandatory Course Entry Quiz, students are required to maintain eligibility for Title IV funding by displaying documented academic activity in the course.
 Examples of valid forms of documented activity include faculty attendance rosters, graded assignments, quizzes, or exams.
-Students should be aware that they may be required to repay any aid disbursed for a course for which they have no documented academic activity, even if the Mandatory Course Entry Survey was completed.
+Students should be aware that they may be required to repay any aid disbursed for a course for which they have no documented academic activity, even if the Mandatory Course Entry Quiz was completed.